Maintaining Weight Once You've Quit Smoking

 Find things to do with your hands that aren't food-related.
-Consider taking up a hobby,
+Think about starting a

-such as woodworking, gardening, or doing crossword puzzles.
-You can also squeeze a
+hobby.
+You could try woodworking, gardening, or doing crossword puzzles.
+You can also

-hand grip or a small rubber ball, play with a pen or handle some other small object,
+squeeze a hand grip or a small rubber ball, or play with a pen.
+Or handle some other

 small object, such as a pebble, key chain, or coin.